 Notes

-If you only have large eggplants, slice them, sprinkle with salt, and let sit for 20 to 30 minutes to reduce bitterness and prevent sogginess.
+If you only have large eggplants, slice them, sprinkle the cut side with salt, and let sit for 20 to 30 minutes to reduce bitterness and prevent sogginess.

 Space slices so they roast rather than steam.
 Overcrowding traps moisture and makes them soft instead of caramelized.

-Serve: Serve over rice, toss it into pasta, mix into grain bowls, use as a salad topping, or as a sandwich filling.
-Enjoy alongside bread for something light or with protein mains for something heartier.Store: Store roasted eggplant and yogurt in separate airtight containers.
+Serve: Enjoy with your protein entree of choice: fish, chicken, beef or pork.Store: Store roasted eggplant and yogurt in separate airtight containers.
 The eggplant will keep in the fridge for up to 4 days and the sauce will stay fresh for up to 3 days.
 Reheat the eggplant in the oven at 350 F or in the air fryer until warmed through.
 Top with cold or room temperature sauce before serving.